jannovergara/jannovergara.me/content/posts/2013-09-25---the-liskov-substitution-principle.md

 ```

 In the above design, it is clear that the _Dove_ class is a flying kind of a bird and _Penguin_ class is bird without the altitude information, which leads to a better representation of classes following LSP.

+# Takeaway initiative
+_"Design is not just what it looks like and feels like.
+Design is how it works. - Steve Jobs"_